sandrahoffberg/DESeq2/README.md

 Key word contained in multiple input files
 - for Transcript abundance or htseq count data.

 Table that matches transcripts to genes.
+- for Transcipt abundance data.
+In CSV format, column 1 should be the transcript name and column 2 should be the Gene ID.
+If the table is automatically detected, it must contain "gene" in the name.
+See the example below

+TXNAME,GENEID <br>
+ENST00000456328.2,ENSG00000223972.5 <br>
+ENST00000450305.2,ENSG00000223972.5 <br>
+ENST00000473358.1,ENSG00000243485.5 <br>

 Type of transcript analysis
 - What anlaysis was performed updstream e.g., kallisto, RSEM, Salmon, Sailfish

 Path to Sample Metadata
-- Metadata file
+- Metadata file, required for Transcript Abundance, HTseq-data, and Counts data.
+The format of the metadata file is flexible, but it should be a CSV file that lists the condition corresponding to each sample.
+The design formula reflects the condition, and must be edited as appropriate.
+If the metadata file is automatically detected, it must contain "Metadata" or "metadata" in the name.

 Name of treatment/control column
-- Column in the metadata file that indicates which treatment the sample was in, e.g., condition, tissueType, dex
+- Column in the metadata file that indicates which treatment the sample was in, e.g., condition, tissueType, dex.
+[Default: condition]

-Minimum number of read
+Minimum number of reads
-- Minimum reads across all samples to include that sample in the data matrix
+- Minimum reads across all samples to include that sample in the data matrix [Default: 5]

 Alpha value for significance
+- the significance cutoff used for optimizing the independent filtering [Default: 0.1].
+If the adjusted p-value cutoff (FDR) will be a value other than 0.1, alpha should be set to that value.

 Number of genes to save individual plots for
+- The # most significant genes to save plots for in the **/plots_by_gene** directory.
+[Default: 6]

 Name of output file
 - Name of CSV file without file extension.
+[Default: DESeq2_results]

 ## Cite